mlampert/Machinekit-Workbench/README.md

 is not turned on or the spindle speed is `0`.
 If the spindle is enabled and it's speed is not `0` it turns red-ish.

-## Setup
+## Jog
-The Setup dock widget provides an interface to jog the tool around and to set the offset of the coordinate system.
+The Jog dock widget provides an interface to jog the tool around and to set the offset of the coordinate system.
 It's title inidcates the name of the MK instance it is connected to.

 ### DRO